Azure/PSRule.Rules.Azure/README.md

 ## Language reference

-PSRule.Rules.Azure extends PowerShell with the following cmdlets.
+PSRule for Azure extends PowerShell with the following cmdlets.

 ### Commands